 Minimalism influence in Design

-For many people who are new to the idea of minimalism, their perception holds misconceptions, picturing half-empty rooms or objects seemingly “incomplete.”
-In actuality, it’s quite the opposite.
-Minimalism seeks to do more with less, leading to a seamless, fluid, balanced design.
+For many people who are new to the idea of minimalism, their perception is often misinformed believing minimalism to be an empty room or incomplete works.
+In contrary minimalism does more with less, leading to a seamless, fluid, balanced design.
 Minimal design leaves space for thinking, and being unobtrusive it blends with its inherent environment.

 2. Formal simplicity